 Make Ahead Side Dish

 This recipe is an excellent one to make ahead of time.
-Once the sweet potatoes are stuffed and topped with the pecans just put them on a plate or tray in the refrigerator until you are ready to bake them.
+Stuff the sweet potatoes and put them on a plate or tray in the refrigerator until you are ready to bake them.

 They will keep well in the refrigerator for 3-4 days.
 Doing this makes them even quicker and easier to make and can help reduce the stress of getting dinner on the table.